 When I was a kid, my mom always made sure that we took our cod liver oil.
 Let’s just say that I wasn’t really a fan.
 But as an adult, I now realize the powerhouse that cod oil is.
 Not to mention, cod liver has come a long way since I was a kid.

 Some even come naturally flavored.
+That’s important for little people’s palates.
 Cod lover oil offers a plethora of health and wellness benefits including immune boosting, so to be sure to add it to your child’s health and wellness regimen.
+Be cognizant that some formations also contain vitamin D.

 I’m in a few online mom’s groups and one of the discussions that come up time and time again is the topic of using elderberry for kids.
 Actually, I’m surprised to see some people even selling their own elderberry online.